wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/1-introduction-design.md

 Building a Power Automate flow is the same as building any other workflow.
 You have a start and an end.
-A flow always starts with a trigger action and in this module we are focusing on Manually triggering a flow using buttons with user input.
+A flow always starts with a trigger action and in this module we are focusing on manually triggering a flow using buttons with user input.
 After the trigger you add steps.
 Each step can be an action or a condition or a combination of actions and conditions.
 The flow always ends with an action.

-There are two ways to design the process for a Button Flow, one is to use an existing template with a button trigger and the second is to build one from blank.
+There are two ways to design the process for a button flow, one is to use an existing template with a button trigger and the second is to build one from blank.

-### The six different types of user inputs
+### Six different types of user inputs

-Power Automate flow currently has six different types of user inputs.
+Power Automate flows currently can have six different types of user inputs.
 They are:

 - Text